-But the federal credit amount you have available is only reduced to the extent that you make a "taxable gift".
+In any case, the federal credit amount you have available is only reduced to the extent that you make a "taxable gift".
 Many gifts will not in fact be taxable gifts at all:

-Annual Exclusion Gifts: Gifts having a value of up to \$14,000 can be given by a donor to each of any number of persons each year without any gift tax consequence.
+Annual Exclusion Gifts: Gifts having a value of up to \$15,000 (the same exclusion amount that applied in 2018) can be given by a donor to each of any number of persons each year without any gift tax consequence.
 Not even the filing of a federal gift tax return (Form 709) would be required (though in some cases it still might be desirable, depending on the kind of property being given away).

-For example, if you have five grandchildren and wish to make gifts to all of them in 2016, you can give up to a total of \$70,000 (up to \$14,000 each) without any gift tax consequence.
-If you are married, you can give a total of \$140,000 to those five grandchildren (up to \$28,000 each) if your spouse consents to "split" gifts with you

-(i.e., agrees to have half of the gifts that you make treated as having been made by him or her).
+For example, if you have five grandchildren and wish to make gifts to all of them in 2019, you can give up to a total of \$75,000 (up to \$15,000 each) without any gift tax consequence.
+If you are married, you can give a total of \$150,000 to those five grandchildren (up to \$30,000 each) if your spouse consents to "split" gifts with you (i.e., agrees to have half of the gifts that you make treated as having been made by him or her).
 However, gift-splitting does require the filing of a federal gift tax return (Form 709), which will include your spouse's formal consent to gift-splitting treatment.